leverice/leverice-docs/introduction.rst

 It may sounds like a good advertisement, but what it actually means for us.
 Let's investigate it.

-How i meet my Leverice
+How I meet my Leverice
 ######################

-First of all, you need to login in your workspace in `Leverice <https://leverice.com/public/client/>`_.
-Then create any channel using context menu and send message.
-It was easy, right?
-Prepare yourself for following statement.
-In Leverice:
+Many of the developer features that you will learn in this guide are not available in our live installation.
+If you want to try them in practice, you will need to register in our development program and get the Leverice Developer ID.
+Send your request to dev-program@leverice.com.
+Got Leverice Developer ID?
+Nice, then you need to login in Leverice using provided credentials.

 Everything is a command
 #######################